joov/face-door/Readme.md

 ## Prerequisites

 * Start with  [Razberry](http://razberry.z-wave.me/) imgage on rpi
+* Enable ssh-daemon (e.g. using `raspi-config`)
 * Camera for RPI (check with `raspstill -o <image.jpg>`)
 * ZWave Door sensor (e.g. [Fibaro Door/Window Sensor](https://www.fibaro.com/de/products/door-window-sensor/) )
-* Ansible available to do deployment or Virtualbox/Vagrant on your machine
-#* Get a Dropbox API-key [here](https://www.dropbox.com/developers)

 ## Installation

+Presuming you have an basic raspbian operating system (no graphical user interface, can be a fork like razberry) up and running, further installation is done by ansible.

 ### Get Ansible running
+If you have a linux system as installation server ready, install ansible and continue.
+If you have a windows based sytstem as installation server, you have to get Ansible running in a virtualbox.

+Git-clone this repository and change to folder `ansible`.
-* Get Ansible running.
+### Get Ansible running in virtualbox

-    * If you have an instance ==> fine
-    * Otherwise install [VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html) and [Vagrant](https://www.vagrantup.com/downloads.html), then say `Vagrant up` in the main directory and you will have a Ansible-VM
+* Install [VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html) and [Vagrant](https://www.vagrantup.com/downloads.html), then say `Vagrant up` in the main directory and you will have a Ansible-VM
 * ssh to Ansible VM (using port 2222 for vagrant, username/passwd is vagrant/vagrant)
-* change to directory `vagrant/ansible`
+* change to folder `/vagrant/ansible`

 ### Ansible-based installation
 * Excecute ansible-playbook with command `ansible-playbook playbook.yml -i hosts --ask-pass`